 What is Insomnia?

 Insomnia, or more commonly known as sleeplessness, is a sleeping disorder where the sufferer finds it difficult to sleep or remain in sleep or both.
 It can be acute, which occurs once a week, and chronic, which might appear thrice a week for more than three months.
-It has certain aftermaths like daytime sleeping, fatigue, hallucinations, low energy, irritability, and confusion.
+Insomnia certain aftermaths like daytime sleeping, fatigue, hallucinations, low energy, irritability, and confusion.
 It is the most common type of sleep disorder here in the United States of America.

 The American Psychiatric Association has alarmed the nation by claiming that one-third of all adults report Insomnia.
-Moreover, between 6 to 10 percent have symptoms of severe Insomnia, which needs proper medical attention.
+Moreover, between 6 to 10 percent have symptoms of severe it, which needs proper medical attention.
 Insomnia can appear on its own or as a result of other illnesses.
 Though Insomnia is common in the world, each and everyone needs no to get treated for it.
 Only those who meet medical institutions’ particular criteria are eligible for a proper diagnosis and further treatment.